jenadiusnicholaus/muiti-selection-flutter/README.md

 # muiti-selection-flutter

-I created , this app just to teach my students how make multi-selection in flutter, It Basically teaches how to populate a list of items from an array , Add new item to an array and how maintain the app state when working with an array. i was very excited when teaching this cool feature in flutter.
+I created, this app just to teach my students how to make multi-selection in a flutter, It Basically teaches how to populate a list of items from an array, Add a new item to an array and how to maintain the app state when working with an array. i was very excited when teaching this cool feature in a flutter.

 ## Build on